|Sep 19, 2015||

 LIGO Sheds Light on Cosmic Event|

-The Advanced LIGO Project, a major upgrade of the LIGO interferometers, has been funded by the National Science Foundation.
-This major upgrade will increase the sensitivity of the LIGO instruments by a factor of 10, giving a one thousand-fold increase in the number of astrophysical candidates for gravitational wave signals.
+The Advanced LIGO Project, a major upgrade of the LIGO interferometers, was dedicated on May 19, 2015.
+This upgrade will increase the sensitivity of the LIGO instruments by a factor of 10, giving a one thousand-fold increase in the number of astrophysical candidates for gravitational wave signals.